MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 A querydef is a data access object that contains the SQL statement that describes a query, and its properties, such as "Date Created" and "ODBC Timeout."
 You can also create temporary querydef objects without saving them, but it's convenient—and much more efficient—to save commonly reused queries in a database.
 A [CDaoDatabase](../../mfc/reference/cdaodatabase-class.md) object maintains a collection, called the QueryDefs collection, that contains its saved querydefs.

 > [!NOTE]
-> The DAO database classes are distinct from the MFC database classes based on Open Database Connectivity (ODBC).
+> The DAO database classes are distinct from the Microsoft Foundation Class (MFC) database classes based on Open Database Connectivity (ODBC).
 All DAO database class names have the "CDao" prefix.
 You can still access ODBC data sources with the DAO classes.
 In general, the MFC classes based on DAO are more capable than the MFC classes based on ODBC; the DAO-based classes can access data, including through ODBC drivers, via their own database engine.
 The DAO-based classes also support Data Definition Language (DDL) operations, such as adding tables via the classes, without having to call DAO directly.

 ## Usage